Nikola Jurišić: Early life

-Siege of Güns (Kőszeg) in 1532
+Siege of Kőszeg (Güns) in 1532

-In 1532, captain Nikola Jurišić defended the small border fort of Kőszeg (Kingdom of Hungary) with only 700–800 Croatian soldiers with no cannons and few guns, preventing the advance of the Turkish army of 120,000–140,000 toward Vienna.
+In 1532, captain Nikola Jurišić defended the small border fort of Kőszeg (Güns) (Kingdom of Hungary) with fewer than 50 soldiers and only 700 Hungarian villagers with no cannons and few guns, preventing the advance of the Turkish army of 120,000–140,000 toward Vienna.

 Later life

 Following the 1537 Battle of Gorjani, he was again made the supremus capitaneus of Slavonia and Lower Austria.
 Between 1538 and 1543, he was the capitaneus of Carniola.

 He spent the last years of his life as a secret adviser at the court in Vienna.

 Jurišić died in the region of Kőszeg, Hungary.